rgadesis/from-webapp-to-progressive/README.md

-#My first Progressive Web App
+#From Web App to Progressive Web App

 This project will guide you step by step during the development of an Angular 2 web application.
 We will also include the changes needed in order to make our web